StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ## Release Notes

+Release notes for the [AAD StackPack](#aad-stackpack) and the [AAD Kubernetes service](#aad-kubernetes-service) are available below.

+### AAD StackPack

+Release notes for the AAD StackPack are included below.

+#### 0.6 (13-10-2020)

+- Documentation fixes and minor maintenance work.

+### AAD Kubernetes service

 Release notes for the AAD Kubernetes service are included below.
-AAD StackPack release notes can be found in the StackPack.

 **BETA Release**